luigiberducci/learning_adaptive_safety/README.md

 ![exp2](docs/exp2.png)

+We provide a couple of ablate models to augment built-in controllers with adaptive safety in the `checkpoints` folder.
-To play with ablate models with adaptive safety, run:
+To play with trained models with adaptive safety, run:
 ```
 ./script/run_checkpoint_eval.sh [0-1]
 ```